223B Williams Building

-KATHLEEN BLAKE YANCEY, Kellogg W. Hunt Professor of English and Distinguished Research Professor.
-Her research focuses on composition studies generally; on writing assessment, especially print and electronic portfolios; and on the intersections of culture, literacy and technologies.
+KATHLEEN BLAKE YANCEY, Kellogg W. Hunt Professor of English and Distinguished Research Professor, focuses her research on composition studies generally; on students' transfer of writing knowledge and practice; on creative non-fiction; on cultural studies of everyday writing; on writing assessment, especially print and electronic portfolios; and on the intersections of culture, literacy and technologies.

-In addition to co-founding the journal Assessing Writing and co-editing it for seven years, she has authored, edited, or co-edited eleven scholarly books and two textbooks as well as over 70 articles and book chapters.
-Her latest volume is the co-edited Electronic Portfolios 2.0, which highlights the research on electronic portfolios conducted under the auspices of the Inter/National Coalition for Electronic Portfolio Research.
-Her edited collection Delivering College Composition: The Fifth Canon, was released recently as well; it received the Best Book Award from the Council of Writing Program Administrators.
-She is also the Editor of College Composition and Communication (CCC), the flagship journal in composition and rhetoric.
+In addition to co-founding the journal Assessing Writing and co-editing it for seven years, she has authored, edited, or co-edited twelve scholarly books and two textbooks as well as over 90 articles and book chapters.
+Her latest volume is the co-authored Writing across Contexts: Transfer, Composition, and Sites of Writing, which demonstrates the efficacy of a new writing curriculum, Teaching for Transfer (TFT), and articulates a new theory of prior knowledge located in theories of assemblage, remix, and critical incidents.
+Her edited collections Electronic Portfolios 2.0 and Delivering College Composition: The Fifth Canon were released recently as well; Delivering College Composition received the Best Book Award from the Council of Writing Program Administrators.
+She is also immediate past Editor of College Composition and Communication (CCC), the flagship journal in composition and rhetoric.

-She has served as president or chair of several scholarly organizations: the National Council of Teachers of English (NCTE); the Conference on College Composition and Communication (CCCC); the NCTE College Section and the College Forum; and the Council of Writing Program Administrators.
-Currently, she is President of the South Atlantic Modern Language Association (SAMLA).
-She also serves on the National Board for Miami University's Howe Center for Writing Excellence, and on the Executive Committee for the Association for Authentic, Experiential and Evidence-Based Learning (AAEEBL) as well as on several Editorial Boards.
-Earlier boards she has served on include the Steering Committee of the 2011 National Assessment of Educational Progress and the Steering Committee for the American Association of Colleges and Universities (AAC&U) VALUE project focused on electronic portfolios.
+She has served as president or chair of several scholarly organizations: the National Council of Teachers of English (NCTE); the Conference on College Composition and Communication (CCCC); the NCTE College Section and the College Forum; the Council of Writing Program Administrators; and the South Atlantic Modern Language Association (SAMLA).
+She serves on the National Board for Miami University's Howe Center for Writing Excellence, and on the Executive Committee for the Association for Authentic, Experiential and Evidence-Based Learning (AAEEBL) as well as on editorial boards for several journals, including for Kairos and Computers and Composition.
+Earlier boards she has served on include the Steering Committee of the 2011 National Assessment of Educational Progress (NAEP) and the Steering Committee for the American Association of Colleges and Universities (AAC&U) VALUE project focused on electronic portfolios.

-- Writing across Contexts: Transfer, Composition, and Sites of Writing, with Liane Robertson and Kara Taczak, forthcoming 2014
+- Writing across Contexts: Transfer, Composition, and Sites of Writing, (co-authored with with Liane Robertson and Kara Taczak: 2014)

 - Electronic Portfolios 2.0 (edited collection: 2009)